DavidSM64/Diddy-Kong-Racing/README.md

 Currently, only the US 1.0 version of the game is supported.
 US 1.1, EU 1.0, EU 1.1, and JP are not supported at this time.

 <!-- README_SCORE_SUMMARY_BEGIN -->
-As of May 19, 2023, this is our current score:
+As of June 15, 2023, this is our current score:

-&emsp;&emsp;&emsp;&emsp;Decomp progress: 51.99%
+&emsp;&emsp;&emsp;&emsp;Decomp progress: 52.06%

 &emsp;&emsp;&emsp;&emsp;Documentation progress: 26.52%
 <!-- README_SCORE_SUMMARY_END -->